kanisterio/kanister/CONTRIBUTING.md

   You can start by looking through `good-first-issue` issues:

 ## Local Development
-Once you are done with your changes, you need to ensure that your changes does not fail in CI build
+Once you are done with your changes, you need to ensure that your changes do not fail in the CI build

 ```bash